thvasilo/graphstorm/tests/regression-tests/nc/README.md

 # Regression Tests for Node Classification

 Need to make sure the performance of GraphStorm is the similar on the various node classification tasks after each major development.

 *note*: the regression test is designed to run on GraphStorm docker environment.
-To learn how to configure your Linux environment to run the GraphStorm in docker, please refer to the [GraphStorm Onboarding Tutorial](https://w.amazon.com/bin/view/AWS/AmazonAI/AIRE/GSF/OnboardTutorial).
+To learn how to configure your Linux environment to run the GraphStorm in docker, please refer to the [GraphStorm Onboarding Tutorial (Coming soon.)].
 All below commands run within the GraphStorm docker container.

 Prerequist:
 -----------